A Guide to the Best Watch Case Size for Your Wrist

 What Watch Case Diameter is Right For You?

 Things to keep in mind when picking your watch size include whether or not it is a daily wear watch, a dress watch, a sports watch, or a weekend fun watch.
 Keep in mind that sometimes the bigger the watch diameter, the thicker the case, too.
 Do you want a bulky look or a thin look?
-The lugs (case-to-bracelet attachments) also vary with sizes.
+The lugs (case-to-bracelet attachments) also vary in size.
 Smaller watches have thinner lugs, while larger watches usually have thicker, more robust lugs.
 Does this matter to you?
 Also, you want to be sure that when the watch is on your wrist, it doesn’t look like it is reaching over your wrists.
 It should not be larger in diameter than your wrist is in width.

 In short, deciding the right size often comes down to a few key things: Does it look good on your wrist?
 Does it have the functions and features you want?
 Does it feel good on the wrist?
 Does it make the statement you want to make?
 Are you happy with it?
 That is the real question that begs the answer and determines what you will buy.